OXID-eSales/oxideshop-user-documentation/releases/releases-2020/oxid-eshop-620.rst

 Custom shop offline page
 ^^^^^^^^^^^^^^^^^^^^^^^^
 The shop can display a user-defined shop offline page with customized layout and/or special features instead of the default page that indicates maintenance mode.
+This can be achieved by overwriting the method ``oxTriggerOfflinePageDisplay``.

 Character set of the database connection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^